upday/upday.github.io/_posts/blog/2017-01-02-dwh-part1_getting_started.md

 In collaboration with the consultant, we identified basic components of a DWH for our use case: _sources_, _staging area_, _DWH core_, and _data mart_.
 The points and diagram below describe these components:

-1. **Sources**: We already introduced three kinds of data in the first section but we did not mention the data sources.
+1. **Sources**: We already introduced three types of data in the first section but we did not mention the data sources.
 The content metadata, in agreement with the content publisher, is usually directly extracted from the publisher's source and stored into Elasticsearch.
 Data about user preferences is provided by our own in-app service and stored into a
    PostgreSQL database.
 User behavior data is both collected by our own in-app service and by a third party service.
 User behavior data is then stored into an S3 bucket.
 2. **Staging area**: The staging area is the first destination of all the data.
 It contains data which was extracted from the sources and might be incomplete and unadjusted.
 This